 Due to our #newreality, the focus is now on virtual fitness.
 What types of music can we use for online consumption?
 The answer is Royalty Free Music.
 What is Royalty Free Music?According to Premium Beat by shutterstock, “In a nutshell Royalty Free Music refers to a type of music licensing that allows the purchaser to pay for the music license only once and to use the music for as long as desired”.
 Although it’s free of royalties, you will most likely still have to pay for it.
 You will only need to pay once, and then can use it as many times as you want.
 This is the easiest route to go as the legal work to acquire and use copyrighted music is cumbersome and expensive.
 Music companies like Dynamix Music have “paid for the right to obtain a master-recording, and duplicate that recording for public sale”.
 You as a fitness company or professional, can simply purchase these recordings and legally use for your virtual or live-streamed classes.

 Another option is a Rights Managed model or “per usage”.
 This model is based on how many times the song is used.
 According to tech101 “Rights managed music is a requirement that a license should be obtained both for the sound recording and composition of music.
 Right managed music will earn royalties in the event it’s used in a revenue-generating entity such as the broadcasting sector or a YouTube program.
 The fee, length of use, in this case, is negotiable.”
 The pricing will be affected by how and how much the track is used.
 Royalties are paid for each use.

-To keep this simple and easier for you to digest, I’ve listed a few “Royalty-Free” Music Companies you can purchase music from to use for your live-streamed and video on demand (VOD)classes right now.
-Browse their collections and genres and double-check their licensing options so you are in full compliance and know what you’re paying for and rules of use. ‘
+To keep this simple and easier for you to digest, I’ve listed a few “Royalty-Free” Music Companies you can purchase music from to use for your live-streamed and VOD classes right now.
+Browse their collections and genres and double check their licensing options so you are in full compliance and know what you’re paying for and rules of use.